department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-EZR MVP UAT/research-plan.md

 For recruiting 2 mobile users:
 1. Are you able to join the Zoom session from a smart phone such as a Samsung Galaxy or Apple iPhone?
-Any kind of smart phone will work, as long as it connects to the internet.          - Yes *(Qualify)*
+Any kind of smart phone will work, as long as it connects to the internet.
+    - Yes *(Qualify)*
+    - No *(Disqualify)*

+For recruiting 2 users with cognitive disabilityes:
+1. Do you find it difficult to remember or learn new things, focus on a task, or make decisions?
+We ask this question because we want to make sure that our tools work for people who live with challenges like these.
+   	- Yes *(Qualify)*
    	- No *(Disqualify)*

 ## Timeline